 Twenty years ago, I was working in Belize at the country’s only telecom company.
 We had a team of four who were working as internet technicians, and we ran the internet for the entire country.
 We had a bunch of dial-ups, no DSL.
 One of the DNS servers got hacked — someone dumped a bunch of software and malware onto the system, and we didn’t know it until we got a report from someone in the U.S. We had to bring in a consultant who triaged the breach.
 It turned out that one of the packages wasn’t up-to-date, which allowed the hackers to break into the DNS server.

 After that, we decided that we needed to have someone focus on security.
 I volunteered.
 For a year, I was the designated security person, investigating how hackers would break in.
 It was like playing cops and robbers on the internet and I found that intriguing.
 But the deeper I got, the more I realized I didn’t know a lot about protocols and how they worked.
 I had an associate degree in math, but I decided to go back to school for a bachelor’s degree in networking technologies at DePaul University in Chicago.
-After that,I went to graduate school at DePaul for information security and continued to hone my skills in networking, telecom and cybersecurity operations.
+After that,I went to graduate school at DePaul for information security and continued to hone my skills in networking, telecom and security operations.

 What is a typical day like for you as a Splunk analyst?